aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 :::

 HAProxy terminates SSL connections before forwarding them to Aiven for Caching.
-The HAProxy connection timeout is set to 300 seconds (5 minutes) by default, preventing idle connections from staying open too long.
+The HAProxy connection timeout is set to 300 seconds (5 minutes) by default, matching the `redis_timeout` value.
+This prevents idle connections from staying open too long.
+You can adjust the `redis_timeout` value in the service's **Advanced configuration** section.

 ## Allow plain-text connections